shunqiliu/solar-deeplearning/README.md

 * [Numpy](https://numpy.org/)
 * [Pytorch](https://pytorch.org/)
 ### IDE
-This project compiled on Visual Studio 2019
+This project is compiled on Visual Studio 2019
 ## Usage

 Cuda is used, please check if cuda can be used on running GPU: [Cuda support](https://developer.nvidia.com/cuda-gpus)